Last Updated on December 2, 2021

 Although dynamic pricing can sometimes work favourably when retailers decrease the price of the products you’re keen on, this can later lead to impulse buying.
 To drive you to complete the purchasing process, the price dip could offer the illusion that you’ve clinched a good deal and may lead to you buying items you don’t even really need.

-One point to note while using Incognito mode this means that your browser won’t have access to your personal details.
-Remember to log in to your existing account on Incognito mode for a smooth cart-out process.
+One point to note while using Incognito mode is that your browser won’t have access to your personal details.
+Remember to log in to your existing accounts on Incognito mode for a smooth check-out process.

 Keep a lookout for early bird shopping discounts

-Unlike in past years, brands are stepping up their marketing game and are more aggressive than ever in the post-COVID climate.
+Unlike in past years, brands are stepping up their marketing game and are more aggressive than ever as the Covid-19 pandemic waxes and wanes.
 What used to be a one-day shopping frenzy now takes up the better part of November.

 In the lead-up to the actual Black Friday and Cyber Monday sales, many brands would have already sent out emails publicising their deals.
 Follow your favourite brands on social media to get first-hand updates of their best promotion bundles or discounts, so you can snap them up before anyone else!